To Documentation Index

 This procedure has a few consequences which you should keep in mind.
 First, it means that every

-plugin class must have a constructor which takes no arguments .
+plugin class must have a constructor that takes no arguments .
 This allows it to be instantiated

 with a call to Class.newInstance().